PrithipalKhalsa/summit-spray-site/src/pages/stories/2020-11-27-staunch-traditional-climber-cant-find-downclimb-off-high-horse.md

 “Well, I don’t want to place any bolts, that’s super unethical,” Kalous said when we asked him how he planned to make his descent.“I made this ascent using only natural protection, I made an A6 anchor off of this beast’s colossal shlong for Christ’s sake.
 I’m not about to jeopardize this route with a rap station!”
-“The most et hical thing to do at this point is to use the natural protection provided and rappel off of it’s neck.”
+“The most ethical thing to do at this point is to use the natural protection provided and rappel off of it’s neck.”